visioforge/.Net-SDK-s-samples/Media Blocks SDK/MAUI/SimplePlayer/readme.md

 # Media Blocks SDK .Net - MAUI Simple Player Demo

-Simple Player Demo is a media player application that uses the Media Blocks SDK .Net to play media files in MAUI applications.
-It is a good starting point for building your media player application.
+The project showcases a cross-platform media player application built using the VisioForge Media Blocks SDK, targeting the MAUI framework.
+It demonstrates the setup and use of a media playback pipeline, including the creation of source, video renderer, and audio renderer blocks.
+The application handles basic media control functionalities such as play, pause, stop, and adjust playback speed, alongside displaying media position and duration.
+It also features UI controls for selecting media files, adjusting volume, and seeking through the media.
+This example is designed for cross-platform compatibility, with specific adjustments for Android's default media path.

 ## Features